March 2012 addendum:

 We've all heard that Americans pay less taxes than Canadians.
 But in fact, for more than half of Canadians, the grass is still greener here at home.

-In Canada, governments tax upper middle-income earners and the rich much more stiffly, and go easier on those with lower incomes.
+Looking at the United States, there is no question why everyone there has to rely on step-by-step tax guides to do their taxes.
+While it would always be nice to invest in a good tax program, such as ProFile professional tax software, the folks here in Canada have it much easier.
+For instance, in Canada, governments tax upper middle-income earners and the rich much more stiffly, and go easier on those with lower incomes.
 The poor, and those in the lower middle-income ranges, end up with more in their pockets in this country than they do in the States.

 For simplicity's sake, the cutoff point comes at about the $60,000 level, slightly above the average Canadian family income.